vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_2_notes.md

 **Episodes/Trials**: Subsequences of an agent-environment interaction.

-**Episodic tasks**: Tasks that can be break into identifiable in episodes.
+**Episodic tasks**: Tasks that can be broken into identifiable episodes.

-**Continuous tasks**: Tasks that cannot be break into identifiable in episodes and goes continually without limit.
+**Continuous tasks**: Tasks that cannot be broken into identifiable episodes and goes continually without limit.

 ## Agent–Environment Interface